borisdev/resume/resume.md

 - For my side-project, I am deriving normal forms for clinical studies and murder mysteries.
 - For my side-project, Nobsmed.com, I am building a new causal discovery approach to RAG to help ordinary people evaluate their medical treatment options.
-- For fun, I climbed Cotopaxi (21,000 ft).
-- For fun, I survived bodyboarding Mexpipe.
-- For fun, I worked with students in Medellín, Columbia to make [ClusterPy](https://github.com/clusterpy/clusterpy).
-- For work, I was a kids snowboard instructor at Vail Resorts, CO.
-- For work, I was an assistant manager at Gundy's Grill in Vail Resorts, CO.
-- For work, I was a counselor for severely emotionally disturbed children at Seneca Institute, CA.
+- I climbed Cotopaxi (21,000 ft), survived bodyboarding Mexpipe, worked with students in Medellín, Columbia to make [ClusterPy](https://github.com/clusterpy/clusterpy), was a kids snowboard instructor at Vail Resorts, CO, was an assistant manager at Gundy's Grill in Vail Resorts, CO, was a counselor for severely emotionally disturbed children at Seneca Institute, CA.

 ### Papers and code